 If there’s a secret to FST-7, it’s not what it does.
 It’s what it doesn’t do.
 It doesn’t deviate from the mid-range rep scheme.
 There are no especially low-rep or high-rep sets.
 Sets that reach failure at 8-12 reps are in the sweet spot for growth, so that’s what FST-7 prescribes.
 Furthermore, there’s no need to learn unique exercises or techniques or greatly deviate from typical workout volume.
 Stick to proven free-weight and machine basics, and do three or four straight sets of most exercises.
 Rest at least two minutes between sets.

 Except for one exercise per bodypart…

 That said, Hany Rambod ascribes nothing magical to the number seven.
 You can do other set multiples: fives, sixes, eights, etc. The key is the reduced rest.
 It enhances the pump and thus, in theory, expands the thin membranes around muscles from the inside out (hence the “FS”—fascia stretch—in the title).
-Color us skeptical that such pumps do much with fascia stretching.
+Color us skeptical that such pumps do much to permanently expand the fascia.
 (We have much more on how to properly do fascia stretching here.)

 That said, we’re more certain sevens accomplish three things: